 Frustrated, I returned to MapBox online and uninstalled Studio Classic from my laptop.
 I had already created a custom access token and linked it to the project.
 From the home page, I clicked on the menu hamburger next to the map I created with Warren’s shapefile, selected “Share, develop, use” and scrolled down to the code to embed the map in Tableau.

 You can see that Tableau has been selected in the options here.
 I am using Tableau 9.3.4, so, theoretically, this should work.
 I made sure my custom access code was selected up at the top of the page, and then copied the integration URL.

 However, pasting it into Tableau’s MapBox Maps to use it as a background map yielded no change.
 My map still looks like this:

-After two hours, I am giving up on this and returning to ArcGIS for this mapping project.
+After two hours, I gave up on this experiment and will return to ArcGIS for this mapping project.
 Stay tuned for updates!